neuvimat/newsync/README.md

 # Format performance test
 ## Node.js
 ### Limited version
-The limited version of the test excludes tests of `mspack` package which is problematic to get working properly.
+The limited version of the tests excludes the test of `msgpack` package which is problematic to get working properly.

 To run the format performance tests, run
 ```